-Apart from bottled water, another way we mostly use plastic is with coffee.
-Disposable coffee cups appear eco-friendly since they look like they are made with paper.
+Apart from bottled water, we mostly use plastic with coffee.
+Disposable coffee cups appear eco-friendly since they look like they are made of paper.
 However, they are lined with a type of plastic known as polyethylene.
-Most of the coffee cups can be recycled but most coffee shops do not have the right infrastructure to do so.
+Most coffee cups can be recycled, but most coffee shops do not have the right infrastructure to do so.
 To avoid getting these coffee cups, buy your own thermos that you can carry to the coffee shop.

 4) Stop using plastic straws

-Plastic straws are single use items that are not really necessary.
+Plastic straws are single-use items that are not really necessary.
 Think about it, do you get a straw when you order coffee at a restaurant?
-The same way you take the coffee with a straw, get your water or soda without a straw.
+In the same way you take coffee with a straw, get your water or soda without a straw.
 Since most restaurants offer straw for their customers, inform the waiter to serve you without one.
-Alternatively, if you must use a straw, carry your own, straws made of glass or steel can be cleaned and reused later.
+Alternatively, if you must use a straw, carry your own; straws made of glass or steel can be cleaned and reused later.

 5) Use plastic containers

 While storing your food in a freezer, fridge or pantry, use glass containers.
-Plastic zip lock baggies, plastic wrap and plastic containers are not eco-friendly and most of them are single use.
-You should also do away with plastic containers that you use to pack your lunch, but instead use glass containers.
+Plastic zip lock baggies, plastic wrap and plastic containers are not eco-friendly, and most are single-use.
+You should also do away with plastic containers that you use to pack your lunch but instead use glass containers.
 Glass containers are available in different sizes and lids to ensure your food is safe.

 6) Avoid plastic cutlery

-If you want to take-out order from your favourite restaurant, chances are they will pack a set of plastic cutlery, fork, spoon and knife.
+If you want to take out an order from your favourite restaurant, chances are they will pack a set of plastic cutlery, fork, spoon and knife.
 When ordering, make sure to ask for no plastic cutlery.
-Chances are you will be taking the food home where you can use your silverware that is readily available in the house.
-If you are carrying the food to work, keep silverware cutlery in your bag that you can wash and use over and over.
+Chances are you will be taking the food home, where you can use the silverware that is readily available in the house.
+If you carry the food to work, keep silverware cutlery in your bag that you can wash and use repeatedly.

 7) Shop in bulk

-Most of plastic waste in the house is mostly generated in the kitchen.
-To reduce the packaging waste, carry your reusable shopping bag and containers and shop in bulk.
+Most of the house’s plastic waste is generated in the kitchen.
+To reduce packaging waste, carry your reusable shopping bag and containers and shop in bulk.
 Look out for stores that allow customers to carry shopping jars and have filling stations.

 8) Say no to snacks and food with excess packaging

-There are some snacks that have a big plastic bag with only few chips inside.
+Some snacks have a big plastic bag with only a few chips inside.
 While shopping for your snacks, avoid snacks that have excess packing to save the environment.
-Some food stores also wrap each fruit and vegetables with a plastic wrap.
+Some food stores also wrap each fruit and vegetable with plastic wrap.
 Instead of carrying the wrap home to throw away, leave it in the store so that they can reuse it.

 Although plastic has negative effects on our environment, replacing plastic and avoiding plastic entirely is nearly impossible.
-However, before purchasing a plastic item, think twice to consider if the item can be replaced.
+However, before purchasing a plastic item, consider whether the item can be replaced.

 If you have plastic waste in your house that you do not know how to get rid of it, contact Paul’s Rubbish Removal.
 We have over 10 years of professional experience to safely remove unwanted rubbish.
-We will help you to get rid of all your waste fast and efficiently.
+We will help you eliminate all your waste quickly and efficiently.